Ironclad warship: Development of naval guns

 Another method of increasing firepower was to vary the projectile fired or the nature of the propellant.
 Early ironclads used black powder, which expanded rapidly after combustion; this meant cannons had relatively short barrels, to prevent the barrel itself slowing the shell.
 The sharpness of the black powder explosion also meant that guns were subjected to extreme stress.
 One important step was to press the powder into pellets, allowing a slower, more controlled explosion and a longer barrel.
 A further step forward was the introduction of chemically different brown powder which combusted more slowly again.
 It also put less stress on the insides of the barrel, allowing guns to last longer and to be manufactured to tighter tolerances.

 The development of smokeless powder, based on nitroglycerine or nitrocellulose, by the French inventor Paul Vielle in 1884 was a further step allowing smaller charges of propellant with longer barrels.
-The guns of the pre-Dreadnought battleships of the 1890s tended to be smaller in calibre compared to the ships of the 1880s, most often 12 in (305 mm), but progressively grew in length of barrel, making use of improved propellants to gain greater muzzle velocity.
+The guns of the pre-Dreadnought battleships of the 1890s tended to be smaller in caliber compared to the ships of the 1880s, most often 12 in (305 mm), but progressively grew in length of barrel, making use of improved propellants to gain greater muzzle velocity.

 The nature of the projectiles also changed during the ironclad period.
 Initially, the best armor-piercing projectile was a solid cast-iron shot.
 Later, shot of chilled iron, a harder iron alloy, gave better armor-piercing qualities.
 Eventually the armor-piercing shell was developed.